“Get rid of clothes”. Does that phrase fill you with panic?!

 Imagine the possibilities

-When you make a space, you create a possibility for something new to come into your life.
+When you make a space, by getting rid of clothes, you create a possibility for something new to come into your life.
 Something better.
 Better clothes.
 That serve you well.
 That you look really great in.

 You may be sitting there now thinking of various items of clothes that have seriously seen better days.
 That’s ok.
 Don’t beat yourself up.
 Just get rid of them.
 It’s nothing personal.
 It’s just business 😉